eben-vranken/typerless/README.md

 # typer
-Typer is an online tool to practice your typing speed using randomly generated quotes.
+⌨ Typer is an online tool to practice your typing speed using randomly generated quotes.
 Get to know statistics about your typing behavior.

-# typer
 ----------------------------

 ☀️Typer is a WebApplication written in TypeScript,